Dvlv/Pyle/README.md

 - Your main.pyle file is only for importing other files, do not write any styling info in main.pyle

 ##Output
-- Pyle renders all styles to style.css
+- Pyle renders all styles to style.css, unless you specify a custom output file with `-f filename.css`
-- Include style.css in your html as usual
+- Include the generated css file in your html as usual

 ##Running
 `python3 pyle.py`